 So, the war ground on, becoming ever more brutal and tawdry as it did so.
 In 416 BC, the Athenians invaded the neutral island of Melos, which they accused of having rendered some slight aid to the Spartans.
 They massacred its entire adult male population as a lesson to anyone else in their power sphere who might have been tempted to do the same.
 Not only had ethical considerations ceased to weigh on the Athenian generals’ minds, but any sense of nuanced strategy seemed to desert them as well.
 They employed only blunt force now.

-The Battle of Syracuse did indeed become the turning point of the war, as the huge losses Athens incurred there, combined with revolts throughout its maritime empire — the fruit of the heavy-handed tactics employed at places like Melos — and the sheer weight of the cities arrayed against it on the mainland began to decisively shift the balance of power.
-Athens’s old arch-enemy the Persians joined the war on the Spartan side, causing more trouble all over the Aegean Sea; Argos dropped out of the war again, soon to be followed by Corcyra, the proximate cause that had started the war in the first place.
-At Delphi, a murder of crows attacked the golden statue of Athena that stood outside the Athenians’ beautiful temple to their patron goddess, and pecked at it until it was unrecognizable in its disfigurement.
+The Battle of Syracuse did become the turning point of the war, as the huge losses Athens incurred there, combined with revolts throughout its maritime empire — the fruit of the heavy-handed tactics employed at places like Melos — and the sheer weight of the cities arrayed against it on the mainland began to decisively shift the balance of power.
+Athens’s old arch-enemies the Persians joined the war on the Spartan side, causing more trouble all over the Aegean Sea; Argos dropped out of the war again, soon to be followed by Corcyra, the proximate cause that had started the war in the first place.
+At Delphi, a murder of crows attacked the golden statue of the Athenians’ patron goddess that stood outside her temple, and pecked at it until it was unrecognizable in its disfigurement.

 Sparta pressed its advantage, occupying all of Attica permanently now rather than merely sending the occasional army to ravage the place.
 The people inside the walls of Athens lived in a haze of privation, of perpetual near-starvation; it had long been the case that the only food that reached the city came from the sea, but now the diminished Athenian navy was harder pressed than ever to deliver it.

 And yet still Athens fought on; Greeks of later generations would shake their heads in wonder that it managed to do so for so long.
-Backed into a corner as it was, knowing the retribution that Sparta would likely inflict if it ever had their city at its mercy, the Athenians could see no other alternative.
+Backed into a corner as they were, knowing the retribution that the Spartans would likely inflict if they ever had their city at their mercy, the Athenians could see no other alternative.
 Athens even found ways to win some battles.
 In fact, it tragically squandered two more opportunities to end the war on terms that would have allowed it to maintain its independence if not all of the influence it had once commanded in the world.
-The first of these came in 410 BC, when an outnumbered Athenian fleet won a major victory near Cyzicus.
-But, incredibly, Athens rejected the Spartan peace overtures that followed, being unwilling to accept the relatively modest concessions the overtures demanded.
-They made that same foolish choice again in 406 BC, after what would prove the final Athenian victory of the war, which occurred near the island of Lesbos.
+The first of these came in 410 BC, when a badly outnumbered Athenian fleet won a stunning victory near Cyzicus.
+But, incredibly, Athens rejected the Spartan peace overtures that followed, being unwilling to accept the relatively modest concessions they demanded.
+The Athenians made that same foolish choice again in 406 BC, after what would prove their final victory of the war, which occurred near the island of Lesbos.
 The following year, the ever-improving Peloponnesian navy annihilated most of the remaining Athenian fleet in another battle in the Hellespont.

-The Spartans were now able to set up a blockade around Athens in order to starve the city into submission.
+The Spartans could now set up a blockade around Athens with the goal of starving the city into submission.
 The Athenians had no hope of breaking through it by main force.
 The only food which reached the city now came from brave individual captains who ran the gauntlet, demonstrating as they did so that the Athenians were still among the best sailors in the world.
 But these scattered efforts couldn’t even begin to feed all of the populace, and conditions deteriorated in the city until even the terrible time of the plague paled in comparison to the misery that life there had become.

 Finally, Athens could hold out no longer.
 One morning in 404 BC, the sailors maintaining the blockade looked toward the city to see a flag of surrender flying there.
 After 27 years of horrors piled upon horrors, the Peloponnesian War was over.